anchpop/wise_mans_haskell/book.md

 *Main> addOne 100
 ```

-`:load` is a special GHCi command!marginnote(Anything that starts with a `:` is a GHCi command, not real Haskell.) - it tells GHCi to interpret the file you give it, and load it into your interpreter so you can play with it.
+`:load` is a special GHCi command!marginnote(Anything that starts with a `:` is a GHCi command, not real Haskell.) - it tells GHCi to interpret the file you give it and load it into your interpreter so you can play with it.
 You defined `addOne` in `myProgram.hs`, so by typing `:load myProgram.hs` you load all the functions in that file.

 You might have also noticed `Prelude>` changed to `*Main>`, and I'll explain why that happens in the future.
 But for now, you can have fun playing with it - try running `:set prompt "Haskell is fun> "`.